Matt Beaty Preview, Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the White Sox pitching staff ranks second in MLB.
+- The White Sox pitching staff ranks second in the league with a collective 9.4 strikeouts per nine innings.

-- The White Sox's 4.95 team ERA ranks 27th among all league pitching staffs.
+- The White Sox have a 4.95 team ERA that ranks 26th across all MLB pitching staffs.

-- The White Sox give up the fourth-most home runs in baseball (190 total, 1.4 per game).
+- White Sox pitchers combine to surrender the fourth-most home runs in baseball (193 total, 1.4 per game).

-- The righty last pitched on Wednesday against the Baltimore Orioles, when he threw six innings, allowing five earned runs while giving up six hits.
+- The right-hander last appeared on Saturday against the Detroit Tigers, when he threw 5 1/3 innings, allowing three earned runs while giving up five hits.

+- The 27-year-old has put up an ERA of 4.87, with 8.9 strikeouts per nine innings, in 15 games this season.
+Opponents are hitting .216 against him.

 © 2023 Data Skrive.
 All rights reserved.